 Pre-modern technique and technology did not necessarily go hand in hand.
 Today, in contrast, technique relies almost exclusively on technology to find "the one best way" of doing everything.
 Efficiency is always the goal.
 However, technique triumphant ends up chipping away at choice to the point that every human function comes to have a commonsense best way of doing it.

 According to Ellul, this relentless drive for efficiency suffocates spontaneity, choice, and freedom.
 "This 'one best way' becomes a dogma that applies to increasingly more aspects of life.
 This destroys choice.
 Nothing can compete with technique."
 Technology, therefore, becomes the default mechanism of implementing technique in our lives.

 This is where our modern idea of progress stems.
-We just assume that every few years, our phones will be smarter, our internet faster, our weapons deadlier, and our lives better.
+We just assume that every few years, our phones will be smarter, our internet faster, our weapons deadlier, and our lives better because they are so much more efficient.
 Technique always delivers and we assume it always will.
 That is our faith today.

 But this is no Orwellian vision of a future where human spirit is forever stamped under the boot of a totalitarian dictatorship.
 No, according to Ellul, technique is much more insidious than that.
 On the surface, we're not forced into anything against our will.
 Instead, we gladly accept a kind of fait accompli, with only the best and most obvious way of doing things already decided for us beforehand.

 Ellul says, "The individual is in a dilemma: either he decides to safeguard his freedom of choice, chooses to use traditional, personal, moral, or empirical means, thereby entering into competition with a power against which there is no efficacious defense and before which he must suffer defeat; or he decides to accept technical necessity, in which case he will himself be the victor, but only by submitting irreparably to technical slavery.
 In effect, he has no freedom of choice" .